-Accounting policies and valuation rules are, besides the ones laid down by Law of 19 December 2002, determined and applied by the Board of Directors.
+Accounting policies and valuation rules are, besides the ones laid down by Law of 19 December 2012, determined and applied by the Board of Directors.

 The preparation of annual accounts requires the use of certain critical accounting estimates.
-It also requires the Board of Directors to exercise its judgement in the process of applying the accounting policies.
+It also requires the Board of Directors to exercise its judgment in the process of applying the accounting policies.
 Changes in assumptions may have a significant impact on the annual accounts in the period in which the assumptions changed.
 Management believes that the underlying assumptions are appropriate and that the annual accounts therefore present the financial position and results fairly.

 The Company makes estimates and assumptions that affect the reported amounts of assets and liabilities in the next financial year.
-Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-The figures for the year ended 31 December 2012 have been reclassified to ensure comparability with the figures for the year ended 31 December 2013.
-Management does not believe that these reclassifications adversely affect the information provided.
+Estimates and judgments are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.